 Her latest books offer a well-detailed and objective view on historical figures from Romania’s 20th century: Regina Maria.
 Ultima dorința, Mihai I, ultimul rege al romanilor, Mistica rugaciunii si a revolverului, Viata lui Corneliu Zelea Codreanu, Ei ma considera facator de minuni.
 Viata lui Arsenie Boca, Regele și Duduia.
 Carol II si Elena Lupescu dincolo de barfe si clisee.

 The first German ethnic author from our list, Herta Muler, became more visible to the Romanian public after winning the Nobel Prize in Literature in 2009.
-Born in Timisoara, Herta Muler excels in presenting ‘the landscape of the dispossessed’, the painful reality of those trapped behind the Iron Curtain.
+Born in Timisoara, she excels in presenting ‘the landscape of the dispossessed’, the painful reality of those trapped behind the Iron Curtain.
 Her personal experience and the persecution suffered by the German minority is the departing point of most of her stories.

 The author moved to then West Germany in 1987 where she published most of her books.
 Her best-known titles include The Land of Green Plums, The Hunger Angel, The Passport.

-The winner of the EU Prize for Literature, Ioana Parvulescu dives deep into 19th-century life, recreating a universe of nostalgic details for her readers and goes back to the present without disappointing.
+The winner of the EU Prize for Literature, Ioana Parvulescu dives deep into 19th-century life.
+She recreates a universe of nostalgic details for her readers and goes back to the present without disappointment.
 We just love reading Intoarcere in Bucurestiul interbelic, In intimitatea secolului 19, Viata incepe vineri, Viitorul incepe luni.

-Decades after his first volume was published, Mircea Eliade remains one of the most acclaimed Romanian writers abroad, his books being translated and available worldwide.
+Decades after his first volume was published, Mircea Eliade remains one of the most acclaimed Romanian writers abroad.
+His books are translated and available worldwide even today.
 A complex and brilliant author, he wrote fiction, philosophy while researching the history of religions.